AleksaMCode/AMx64/README.md

 > When used in a string−supporting context, quoted strings are treated as a string constants even if they are short enough to be a character constant, because otherwise db ’ab’ would have the same effect as db ’a’, which would be silly.

 ### Comments
 <p align="justify">The semicolon (';') is used to note program comments.
 Comments (using the ';') may be placed anywhere, including after an instruction.
-Any characters after the ';' are ignoredby the interpreter.
+Any characters after the ';' are ignored by the interpreter.
 This can be used to explain steps taken in the code or to comment out sections of code.</p>

 ### Labels
 <p align="justify">A program label is the target, or a location to jump to, for control statements.
 For example, the start of a loop might be marked with a label such as “<i>loopStart</i>”.
 The code may be re-executed by jumping to the label.
 Generally, a label starts with a letter, followed by letters, numbers, or symbols (limited to '_'), terminated with a colon (':').</p>